joannashao/2048/README.md

 I chose to test and design a class that is robust.
 The update method in GameRecord class throws the ImpossibleScoreException.
 In actionPerformed method in Game class, if a ImpossibleScoreException is caught, the console out prints the stacktrace.

+##Phase 4: Task 3
+- The GameBoard class in model package had int[][] as a field to represent the board, which would not be a preferable option since the cells on the board should be an object which I can later implement a GUI for.

+To deal with this problem, I created a new Block class to represent a single cell/block on the game board.
+A block has a coordinate on the board and it has a value.
+It also has a setValue method in case of the constant value changes in this game.
+The GameBoard class now has Block[][] as a field instead of int[][].

+- In the Game class in ui package, all the console related methods and GUI related methods were mixed together in one class.
+I made a new BoardBuilder class in ui package, and moved methods related to GameBoard to the new class.
+The BoardBuilder class is responsible for creating the actual board and deal with updates of the board.